 Clinical experts agreed that the main goal of treatment for MS is to prevent or delay progression of disability and noted that the choice of starting with a moderate or high efficacy DMT is dependent on patient characteristics as well as patient and clinician preferences.
-Clinical trials such as TREAT-MS (NCT03500328) and DELIVER-MS (NCT03535298) are currently in progress to ascertain the best treatment strategies for MS. Additionally, clinical experts mentioned that there is both under- and over-treatment of the disease.
+Additionally, clinical experts mentioned that there is both under- and over-treatment of the disease.
 For example, some patients would benefit from treatment with more aggressive therapies (i.e., under treatment); on other hand, older patients with non-MS-related life-limiting conditions may continue to be treated despite not having active disease (i.e., over treatment).
 Furthermore, clinicians advised that the Expanded Disability Status Scale (EDSS), the current standard for measuring disability in clinical trials, may not be optimal for measuring all aspects of disability and quality of life for people with MS, particularly related to cognitive function.
-Finally, patient groups identified that there is substantial practice variation in treatment of MS, particularly based on whether the treating physician is a MS specialist or general neurologist.
+We also heard from clinicians that there are successful models of care at the health system level that can assist clinicians in improving the quality and consistency of MS care while decreasing expenditures.22 Finally, patient groups identified that there is substantial practice variation in treatment of MS, particularly based on whether the treating physician is a MS specialist or general neurologist.